 Consequences of Conviction

 Most, though not all Minnesota sex crimes are felonies.
-The consequences of felonies, gross misdemeanors and misdemeanors are discussed on other pages of this website, as are so-called collateral consequences.
+And we discuss the consequences of felonies, gross misdemeanors and misdemeanors on other pages of this website; as well as so-called collateral consequences.

 Predatory Offender Registration